 Managing a contingent workforce is incredibly complex.

-It involves managing a huge amount of staffing agency and contingent workforce data, as well as a wide range of processes from sourcing and vetting staffing vendors, onboarding, assignment management, project management, offboarding, analyzing vendor performance, time entry, payments and much more.
+It involves sourcing and managing a huge number of contingent workers, as well as implementing a wide range of processes - from sourcing and vetting staffing vendors, onboarding, assignment management, project management, offboarding, analyzing vendor performance, time entry, invoicing, payments, and much more.

-This becomes even more complex when your business has a large number of temporary workers and independent contractors that are spread across multiple locations.
+This becomes even more complex when a business has a large number of temporary workers and independent contractors that are spread across multiple business units and locations.

-This resulted in The Courier Company’s headquarters struggling with a complete lack of visibility and control over the business’s entire contingent workforce and staffing agency processes.
+This resulted in The Global Beauty Products Manufacturer struggling with a complete lack of visibility and control over the business’s entire contingent workforce program, including both workers and staffing agencies.

 The business was at a loss for how to best gain control of, and resolve, these challenges.